wy2136/GillModel/README.md

 # GillModel
 A numerical model of atmospheric general circulation on the tropical beta-plane based on the Gill 1980 paper.
+It is the solution to the #3 problem of the GFD final exam at Columbia University in 2008.

 ![Gill_sym_i500.png](figs/Gill_sym_i500.png)